apache/apisix-website/website/docs/general/committer-guide.md

 All forms of contributions are accepted, for example:

-1. Take a look at issues with tag called Good first issue or Help wanted.
+1. Take a look at issues with a tag called Good first issue or Help wanted.

-2. Join the discussion on mailing list.
+2. Join the discussion on the mailing list.

 3. Answer questions on issues.

-4. Fix bugs reported on issues, and send us pull request.
+4. Fix bugs reported on issues, and send us a pull request.

 5. Review the existing pull request.